lmmx/tubeulator/proposal.md

 4. The application can be further customized by allowing users to specify preferences, such as avoiding certain areas, preferring faster routes, or minimizing walking time.

-Overall, this project combines the power of the TfL data API, OpenAPI schema, MongoDB, and Python to create a comprehensive transport data processing application that provides valuable insights and features for users navigating the transport network.
+Overall, this project combines the power of the TfL data API, OpenAPI schema, TinyDB, and Python to create a comprehensive transport data processing application that provides valuable insights and features for users navigating the transport network.